petrepan/geosearch/README.md

-# GeoSearch
+# geosearch
-Geosearch is a tool that makes users to search for information about a particular place such as timezone and map.
+geosearch is weather app that provides real time information about a particular location.